thejasgs/Multimodal_Hope_dataset/README.md

-#Multimodal Dataset Investigation for Hopeless Speech Detection in English
+**#Multimodal Dataset Investigation for Hopeless Speech Detection in English** This repository contains the dataset and code for the paper **"**Multimodal Dataset Investigation for Hopeless Speech Detection in English"**.
+In AI and Machine Learning for Social Forensics – Innovations in Intelligent Evidence Analysis.
+Springer Nature, 2026.
+(Forthcoming, Accepted, In-press).

-This repository contains the dataset and code for the paper **"**Multimodal Dataset Investigation for Hopeless Speech Detection in English**"
+Dillon Gatlin, Julian Lares-Ibarra, and Thejas G.S., _Multimodal Dataset Investigation for Hopeless Speech Detection in English_.
+In _AI and Machine Learning for Social Forensics – Innovations in Intelligent Evidence Analysis_.
+Springer Nature, 2026.
+(Forthcoming, Accepted, In-press).
 ## Textual Data Selection

 ### 1. HopeEDI Preprocessing